apache/shenyu-website/community/1-code-suggestions.md

 ## String

-* Ues `org.apache.commons.lang3.StringUtils` Judgment Is empty Or Not empty.
+* Use `org.apache.commons.lang3.StringUtils` Judgment Is empty Or Not empty.

 > StringUtils.isEmpty(list) or StringUtils.isNotEmpty(data)